 Verne Orlosk, Fused Glass Artist

-Verne currently works from her studio located across from the historic Palace Theatre in Manchester, NH and speaks frequently to passers by about the fine art of fused glass.
+Verne currently works from her studio/gallery located across from the historic Palace Theatre in Manchester, NH and speaks frequently to passers by about the fine art of fused glass.

 A BFA in Graphic Design from Boston University started a career in the Advertising and Print media industries for ten years.
 She pursued mural painting and developed school enrichment programs in art and jewelry design while raising two daughters with her husband.
 A move to Ohio led her to two years of volunteering at the Toledo Museum of Art.
 Seventeen years as an instructor at the Currier Museum Art Center in Manchester, NH allowed her to teach the fine arts in several mediums and maintain her love of drawing.
 She discovered fused glass and directed the program for fourteen years.